A Gripe About "Mall Store" Brands' Too-Big Logos

 Bed Bugs and Bird Logos

-Last week, Hollister was forced to shut down its flaship store in New York City’s Soho shopping district for “maintenance,” so that crews could rid the four-story retail outlet of an epic bedbug manifestation.
+Recently, Hollister was forced to shut down its flagship store in New York City’s Soho shopping district for “maintenance,” so that crews could rid the four-story retail outlet of an epic bedbug manifestation.

 Yes, you read that right.
 A massive, 40,000 square-foot behemoth of a store in the middle of NYC’s busiest neighborhoods had bedbugs.